itomtom/interview-modeling/readme.md

 ## In advance of our interview

 Please take no longer than an hour to:
-1. Suggest a useful TypeScript representation of application state in the browser of the member and the therapist.
+1. Suggest a useful TypeScript representation of application state for both the member and the therapist (who use separate web clients).
 1. Describe in words each event that would lead to a change of this state

 Please send your answers to me via email.